FruitbatM/trail-run-adventures/README.md

 - Stores information about each placed order.

 **ORDER LINE ITEM**
-- Stores inormation from the order, used in the calculation in Order model.
+- Stores information from the order, used in the calculation in Order model.

 ### **Products app**